Advanced usage

 PiwikTracker.sharedInstance()?.maxNumberOfQueuedEvents = 250[PiwikTracker sharedInstance].maxNumberOfQueuedEvents = 250;Anonymization

-When anonymization is on, the user's IP address, location (only the country is reported), user ID and device ID are not collected.
-The SDK generates a new visitor ID each time the application starts (when it first needs one in that run).
+When anonymization is on, the user's IP address, location (only the country is reported), user ID, and device ID aren't collected.
+The SDK generates a new visitor ID each time the application starts.
+The ID is created the first time it's needed during that app session.
 The default value is YES.

 PiwikTracker.sharedInstance()?.isAnonymizationEnabled = false[PiwikTracker sharedInstance].isAnonymizationEnabled = NO;Opt-out

-When optOut is true, the SDK does not store new analytics events.
-The flag defaults to false and is persisted across app restarts and upgrades.
+When optOut is true, the SDK doesn't store new analytics events.
+The default value is false.
+This setting is saved across app restarts and upgrades.

-Events already in the queue before opt-out can still be uploaded if you call dispatch().
-To drop them without sending, use deleteQueuedEvents().
+Events that were queued before opt-out was enabled can still be uploaded with dispatch().
+To remove them without sending, use deleteQueuedEvents().

 PiwikTracker.sharedInstance()?.optOut = true[PiwikTracker sharedInstance].optOut = YES;Dry run

-dryRun is useful during development.
+Use dryRun during development.
 Instead of sending events to the Piwik server, the SDK prints them to the console.

 PiwikTracker.sharedInstance()?.dryRun = true[PiwikTracker sharedInstance].dryRun = YES;Sample rate